Documentation

 - Was never actually executed to verify it passes

-Common Violations to Avoid
+Common violations to avoid

 Reject these rationalizations:

-- "Just a quick unit test..." - Unit tests don't validate features
+- "Just a quick unit test..." -- unit tests don't validate features

-- "Too simple for end-to-end..." - Integration breaks simple things
+- "Too simple for end-to-end..." -- integration breaks simple things

-- "I'll mock for speed..." - Speed doesn't matter if tests lie
+- "I'll mock for speed..." -- speed doesn't matter if tests lie

-- "I don't have API credentials..." - Ask your human partner for real ones
+- "I don't have API credentials..." -- ask your human partner for real ones

-Definition of Done
+Definition of done

 A feature is complete only when:

-2. ✅ Real dependencies are exercised
+.scratch/passes with zero mocks - Real dependencies are exercised

-Example Workflow
+Example workflow

 Documentation

-See skills/SKILL.md for complete scenario testing protocol.
+See skills/SKILL.md for the complete scenario testing protocol.

 Philosophy